-Lead researchers: Dr Manos Panaousis, University of Greenwich and Michal Chronopoulos, City, University of London.
+Lead researchers: Dr Manos Panaousis, University of Greenwich and Dr Michail Chronopoulos, City, University of London.

-Overview: This project addresses the challenges of quantifying the benefits of investment in cybersecurity.
-It is common for cybersecurity budgets to cover overlapping elements through diverse service agreements.
-Through economic modelling, this project aims to minimise cybersecurity risks by guiding organisations to optimally invest their budget for cyber controls.
+Overview: This project sought to address the challenges of quantifying the benefits of investment in cyber security.
+It is common for cyber security budgets to cover overlapping elements through diverse service agreements.
+Through economic modelling, this project aimed to minimise cyber security risks by guiding organisations to optimally invest their budget for cyber controls.

-The team will produce:
+The team produced:

-- A software tool that visualises decisions about investing in cyber security controls; - A knowledge base of controls along with their costs; and - A threat-based risk assessment modelling using the MITRE ATT&CK® a globally accessible knowledge base of adversary tactics and techniques based on real-world observations of cyberattack.
+- A software tool that visualises decisions about investing in cyber security controls; - A knowledge base of controls along with their costs; and - A threat-based risk assessment modelling using the MITRE ATT&CK[®] a globally accessible knowledge base of adversary tactics and techniques based on real-world observations of cyberattack.

-Policy implications: This work could benefit cybersecurity policymakers who will be able to tailor existing cyber security policies and best practises to incentivise and regulate the use of any required baseline defences and appropriate levels of investments in cyber security controls.
+Policy implications: This work could benefit cyber security policymakers who will be able to tailor existing cyber security policies and best practises to incentivise and regulate the use of any required baseline defences and appropriate levels of investments in cyber security controls.